St. Johns County School District ASSIST

 Purchase of Laptops for students entering college

-Financial contributions to SJCSD ASSIST (Aid & Support for Students in Sudden Transition) program may be mailed to:
+Financial contributions to SJCSD ASSIST (Aid & Support for Students in Sudden Transition) program make checks payable to: